Introduction

 central Helmand with the generally unsuccessful reconstruction efforts that

 have been done are included in every memo.
-This series of memos was e-
+This series of memos was e-mailed

 organizations and people with an interest in Helmand.
 There are also two